awsdocs/amazon-redshift-management-guide/doc_source/using-aws-sdk-for-java.md

       java -help
       ```

 1. Put the code that you want to run in a \.java file, and save the file in the `src` folder\.
-To illustrate the process, we use the code from [Managing cluster security groups using the AWS SDK for Java](managing-security-groups-java.md) so that the file in the `src` directory is ` CreateAndModifyClusterSecurityGroup.java`\.
+To illustrate the process, we use the code from [Managing clusters using the AWS SDK for Java](managing-clusters-java.md) so that the file in the `src` directory is ` CreateAndModifyClusters.java`\.

 1. Compile the code\.

    ```
-   javac -cp sdk/lib/aws-java-sdk-1.3.18.jar -d bin src\CreateAndModifyClusterSecurityGroup.java
+   javac -cp sdk/lib/aws-java-sdk-1.3.18.jar -d bin src\CreateAndModifyClusters.java
    ```

    If you are using a different version of the AWS SDK for Java, adjust the classpath \(`-cp`\) for your version\.